Valuation (finance): Business valuation

 Businesses or fractional interests in businesses may be valued for various purposes such as mergers and acquisitions, sale of securities, and taxable events.

+As will be discussed in the following, there are commonly three "pillars" to valuing business entities: discounted cash flow analysis, asset-based valuation, and precedent transaction analysis (comparable company analyses).
+Business valuation credentials include the Chartered Business Valuator (CBV) offered by the CBV Institute, ASA and CEIV from the American Society of Appraisers, and the CVA by the National Association of Certified Valuators and Analysts.

 When correct, a valuation should reflect the capacity of the business to match a certain market demand, as it is the only true predictor of future cash flows.
 An accurate valuation of privately owned companies largely depends on the reliability of the firm's historic financial information.
 Public company financial statements are audited by Certified Public Accountants (USA), Chartered Certified Accountants (ACCA) or Chartered Accountants (UK), and Chartered Professional Accountants (Canada) and overseen by a government regulator.
 Alternatively, private firms do not have government oversight—unless operating in a regulated industry—and are usually not required to have their financial statements audited.
 Moreover, managers of private firms often prepare their financial statements to minimize profits and, therefore, taxes.
 Alternatively, managers of public firms tend to want higher profits to increase their stock price.
 Therefore, a firm's historic financial information may not be accurate and can lead to over- and undervaluation.
 In an acquisition, a buyer often performs due diligence to verify the seller's information.

-Financial statements prepared in accordance with generally accepted accounting principles (GAAP) show many assets based on their historic costs rather than at their current market values.
+Thus, under all approaches, the analyst must recognize that financial statements prepared in accordance with generally accepted accounting principles (GAAP) show many assets based on their historic costs rather than at their current market values.
 For instance, a firm's balance sheet will usually show the value of land it owns at what the firm paid for it rather than at its current market value.
 But under GAAP requirements, a firm must show the fair values (which usually approximates market value) of some types of assets such as financial instruments that are held for sale rather than at their original cost.
 When a firm is required to show some of its assets at fair value, some call this process "mark-to-market".
 But reporting asset values on financial statements at fair values gives managers ample opportunity to slant asset values upward to artificially increase profits and their stock prices.
 Managers may be motivated to alter earnings upward so they can earn bonuses.
 Despite the risk of manager bias, equity investors and creditors prefer to know the market values of a firm's assets—rather than their historical costs—because current values give them better information to make decisions.

-There are commonly three pillars to valuing business entities: comparable company analyses, discounted cash flow analysis, and precedent transaction analysis.
-Business valuation credentials include the Chartered Business Valuator (CBV) offered by the CBV Institute, ASA and CEIV from the American Society of Appraisers, and the CVA by the National Association of Certified Valuators and Analysts.